Structure formation in a mixed dark matter model with decaying sterile neutrino: the 3.5 keV X-ray line and the Galactic substructure: Sterile neutrino

 The next leading contribution has the same sign for the neutrino and anti-neutrino.

-As we can see from Eqs.\,(\ref{eq:effectiveangle}), (\ref{eq:potential0th}) and (\ref{eq:potential1st}), the leading potential $V^{0}$ may cause a resonance in the active-sterile mixing, while the next leading potential $V^{1}$ always suppresses the mixing.
-If the large lepton asymmetry is produced after the sphaleron process (by, e.g., degenerate right-handed neutrino oscillation\,\cite{2008JHEP...08..008S} or Affleck-Dine mechanism\,\cite{2002PhRvD..66d3516K}), it may result in the resonant production of the sterile neutrino, which can account for the observed DM mass density\,\cite{1999PhRvL..82.2832S, 2008JCAP...06..031L}.
-In light of reported X-ray anomaly around 3.5 keV, the resonantly produced sterile neutrino is revisited and its implication for the structure formation is investigated in ref.\,\cite{Abazajian2014}.
+As we can see from eqs.\,(\ref{eq:effectiveangle}), (\ref{eq:potential0th}), and (\ref{eq:potential1st}), the leading potential $V^{0}$ may cause a resonance in the active-sterile mixing, while the next leading potential $V^{1}$ always suppresses the mixing.
+If large lepton asymmetry is produced after the sphaleron process (by, e.g., the degenerate right-handed neutrino oscillation\,\cite{2008JHEP...08..008S} or the Affleck-Dine mechanism\,\cite{2002PhRvD..66d3516K}), it may result in the resonant production of the sterile neutrino, which can account for the observed DM mass density\,\cite{1999PhRvL..82.2832S, 2008JCAP...06..031L}.
+In light of the reported X-ray anomaly around 3.5 keV, the resonantly produced sterile neutrino is revisited and its implications for structure formation is investigated in ref.\,\cite{Abazajian2014, 2015arXiv151204544B, 2015arXiv151204548H}.
 In the present paper, we assume small lepton asymmetry and hence $V^{0}\simeq0$.

 With the next leading potential, the effective mixing angle can be rewritten as,